 Currently, he is the North Carolina State Director of The Conservation Fund.
 His current projects include supporting North Carolina’s conservation trust funds in the state legislature, protecting Waterrock Knob on the Blue Ridge Parkway, establishing Headwaters State Forest in Transylvania County, and working with utility companies to increase protection of water supplies.
 Holman has received several awards throughout his career.
 Most recently, the Water Environment Federation presented its Outstanding Contributions to the Water Environment for Non-Members Award to Holman in 2014.
 In 2000, Governor Hunt awarded him one of the state’s highest civilian honors, the Order of the Long Leaf Pine.
 Other awards include 1999 Conservationist of the Year by the NC Wildlife Federation.

 Bill lives in Raleigh, NC with his wife, Stephanie Bass, a writer and consultant.

 David Goldhagen of Hayesville, NC, was commissioned to create the Holman Water Quality Stewardship Award.
 Goldhagen’s unique painterly approach to art glass marries bold colors to brilliant, clear crystal in a clean, modern style.

-Of the piece Goldhagen created for this occasion, HRWC member and volunteer, Tom Bennett wrote: “The torso shape suggests the strength of the Hiwassee River Watershed Coalition and the power of water.
+Of the piece Goldhagen created for this occasion, former HRWC member and volunteer, the late Tom Bennett wrote: “The torso shape suggests the strength of the Hiwassee River Watershed Coalition and the power of water.
 The glass represents the fragile ecosystem of streams and rivers – the color of the living things in it that must be protected.”